 About Anna Liddle

-Anna is a Graduate Teaching Assistant and 2nd year PhD student.
+Anna is a Graduate Teaching Assistant and a final year PhD student.
 She teaches on Childhood Studies and Education Studies and is studying how war and peace are taught in schools.

 Coming from a background in the voluntary sector which involved developing a successful peace education project, Anna has continued her interest in the subject into academia and is currently undertaking her doctoral research on how schools teach about war and peace during the World War One centenary period.